TemSurri/PDF-editor/README.md

 # Status
 Currently on https://thefreepdfeditorsimple.onrender.com/

-Current Fix Agenda: UI buttons are a little hard to follow and misleading + clean cicd
+Current Fix Agenda:
+- UI buttons are a little hard to follow and misleading + clean cicd
+- Mobile refinement : works on mobile but very hard to manage

 # Use Case